open-resources/dash_curriculum/tutorial/part5/chapter15.md

 ## 15.2 Navigating the page registry
 Let's now examine the page registry.
-The `dash_labs` module has a function called `print_registry` which allows to print the registry into the terminal.
+The `dash_labs` module has a function called `print_registry()` which allows to print the registry into the terminal.

-In the `extras.py` page from the App, we've used this function which is triggereed by the button via a callback.
+In the `extras.py` page from the App, we've used this function which is triggered by a button.
 ````{dropdown} See the code
     :container: + shadow
     :title: bg-primary text-white font-weight-bold